 Where available, we follow well-accepted standard sources for species groups, like the Flora of North America for plants and the American Ornithological Union for birds.
 When agreed-upon standards are lacking for species groups, or there is disagreement among taxonomists, we assemble a taxonomic standard based on the literature and expert input.
 A list of the standard sources we follow is provided here.

-Linnaeus did not develop a method for classifying ecosystems, so NatureServe did.
+Linnaeus did not develop a method for classifying ecosystems, so NatureServe and its partners did.

 Ecosystems are distinct assemblages of plant and animal species interacting with their environment, and NatureServe has developed ways to define and name them—like “Longleaf Pine Woodland” and “Central Tallgrass Prairie.”
 Ecosystems provide a practical way to understand and conserve biodiversity and complement efforts to conserve individual species.

 NatureServe has developed several inter-related ecosystem classifications.
 The classifications are based on vegetation growth forms and structure—like trees, shrubs, and herbs, plant species composition, and ecological characteristics such as disturbance, climate, and geography.

 These consistent and flexible classifications, including the International Vegetation Classification (IVC) and the International Terrestrial Ecological Systems Classification, can be applied to terrestrial regions throughout the world.
 The US National Vegetation Classification (USNVC)—the application of the IVC in the United States—was endorsed by the US Federal Geographic Data Committee as the US Federal Standard for classifying, describing, and mapping ecosystems.